Ahvaz: Bridges

-Pol-Siah (Black Bridge)
+Pol Siah

-The Black Bridge, also known as the Victory Bridge, was the first modern bridge over the Karun River.
+The Pol Siah (Black Bridge), also known as the Victory Bridge, was the first modern bridge over the Karun River.
 The bridge was built during World War II and used to supply the Allies in the Soviet Union and had a major impact on Allied victory.

-Pol-Sefid (White Bridge)
+Pol Sefid

-White Bridge is an arch bridge completed on 21 September 1936 and inaugurated on 6 November 1936.
+Pol Sefid (White Bridge) is an arch bridge completed on 21 September 1936 and inaugurated on 6 November 1936.
 The bridge remains a symbol of the city still today.
 The White Bridge has two suspension spans with lengths of 136 and 130 meters and three arched spans with a length of 49 meters, which makes the total length of the bridge 501 meters.
 The bridge was built by the Swedish company Skanska.

-Pol-Kabli (Eighth Bridge)
+Pol Hashtom

-is the eighth intra-urban bridge in Ahvaz.
+Pol Hashtom is the eighth intra-urban bridge in Ahvaz.
 It is the largest cable bridge in the Middle East.

 Construction started in February 2006 and ended in March 2012.
 The bridge connects the Amaniyeh area and Takht-e Soleyman street, which are located west of the Karun river, with Zand street, which is located east of this river.